Alexander Gibson (botanist): Early life

 The medical service in India during the late 19th century widely quoted the works of Alexander Humboldt linking deforestation, increasing aridity, and temperature change on a global scale.
 Several reports which spoke of large-scale deforestation and desiccation were coming up, prominent among them being the medico-topographical reports by Ranald Martin, a surgeon.
 In another report, Gibson wrote to Sir Joseph Dalton Hooker in 1841 that "the Deccan is more bare than Gujarat" with the ghat mountain trees disappearing fast.
 He requested Hooker to influence the government to control the forests in the Deccan and Konkan region.
 This led to the creation of the Bombay forest conservancy and Gibson was made conservator of forests.
 This was the first case of state management of forests in the world.
-He has written two valuable books on Indian flora they are Bombay Flora in 1861 na Handbook to the Forests of the Bombay Presidency in 1863.
+He wrote two valuable books on Indian flora: Bombay Flora, published in 1861; and Hand-book to the Forests of the Bombay Presidency, published in 1863.